How do I prepare for the cleaning lady is a question I have heard many times through the years.

-I have been asked a number of times over the last 16 years of owning a cleaning business, “Why do we have to clean the house before the cleaning lady comes?”
+I have been asked a number of times over the last almost 20 years of owning a cleaning business, “Why do we have to clean the house before the cleaning lady comes?”
 That question usually comes from acquaintances who need a better understanding with their cleaning lady.

 Do you have a cleaning lady or a housekeeper, I might ask.
 The two are not created equal.
 Let me explain.